-According to Hans, a large part of the operational order handling can now be digitized by the use of Tradecloud.
-“Operational tasks around the entry and confirmation of orders have disappeared.
-For example, there is no need to mail more about order details, because the customer and supplier see the same information in the portal.
+A large part of the operational order handling can now be digitized through the use of Tradecloud.
+“Operational tasks around entering and confirming orders have disappeared.
+For example, there is no longer any need to email about order details, because customer and supplier see the same information in the portal.
 The advantage is that we now focus on the deviations in the order process.
-A deviation, such as a delay in a delivery time, we see immediately so that we can take action.”
+We see a deviation, such as a delay in a delivery time, so that we can take immediate action.”

-Hans indicates that he wants to integrate more relationships via Tradecloud soon.
-“We focus on the manufacturing industry and Tradecloud fits perfectly with this as a tailor-made e-commerce solution.
-Van Egmond Group has created an e-commerce strategy that states that we want to offer our customers convenience.
-That is why we always consider what kind of link the customer prefers or what (latent) need he of she could have.
-My colleague Patrick Tijssen discusses the possibilities together with customers and then we also support the implementation.”
+Hans indicates that he wants to integrate more relations via Tradecloud soon.
+“We focus on the manufacturing industry and Tradecloud fits in perfectly as a tailor-made e-commerce solution.
+Van Egmond Groep has developed an e-commerce strategy that states that we mainly want to offer our customers convenience.
+That is why we always check what kind of link the customer prefers or what he could (latent) need.
+My colleague Patrick Tijssen (Coordinator Content Management & E-Commerce) discusses the possibilities with customers and then we also support them in the implementation.”

-In Hans’ conversations with his clients, it is striking that not only are materials or prices decisive to talk but more often a (latent) problem or challenge in the management of processes.
-Hans explains: “This can be a cost-technical but also an organizational topic.
-We see that the pressure on people on the purchasing side increases considerably among companies.
-We see that the pressure on people on the purchasing side increases considerably among companies.
-They have to do more with fewer people and they are therefore looking for solutions.
-We think along with it by offering an e-commerce solution with fast integration.
-In practice, this means a lot of attention to the alignment of article data and prices.
-Once that has been successfully completed, you no longer have to worry about the ordering process.
-This creates a universal way of ordering and confirming where the deviations automatically emerge.
+In the conversations that Hans has with his customers, it is noticeable that not only materials or prices are decisive to talk about, but more often a (latent) problem or challenge in the control of processes.
+Hans explains: “This can be cost-technical but also organizational in nature.
+We see that the pressure on people on the purchasing side of companies is increasing considerably.
+They have to do more with fewer people, so they are looking for solutions.
+We think along by offering an e-commerce solution with fast integration.
+In practice, this mainly means a lot of attention for the coordination of article data and prices.
+Once that has been properly completed, you no longer have to worry about the ordering process.
+This creates a universal way of ordering and confirming in which the deviations will automatically emerge.
 We can now focus our attention on the customer and the exceptions in the process.”

-Hans states that this new way of working did take some getting used to for his commercial colleagues.
-“It is an extra way of service that makes ‘selling without selling’ possible.
-In this way Tradecloud becomes a means that we can use to not want to sell something directly.
-The added value for our customers in this way focuses more on offering help or convenience.”
+Hans states that this new way of working took some getting used to for his commercial colleagues.
+“It is an extra form of service that makes ‘selling without selling’ possible.
+In this way, Tradecloud becomes a means for us that we can use to avoid immediately wanting to sell something.
+The added value for our customers is much more in offering help or convenience. ”